 How To Build an Email List Using Facebook

 Facebook is the largest social network, with over 4 billion users and 3 billion active users.

 Below are effective ways to leverage this user base.

 Step 1 – Grow Your Facebook Following

-You can start growing a following right from your Facebook profile.
+You can start growing a following right from your Facebook profile (find out how with a simple Facebook poll).
 This is by posting content related to your business and connecting with people in the same industry.

 The key is to post regularly, both informational and fun content, to keep the followers engaged.